Cosby renews effort to toss sexual assault charges in Pennsylvania

 The accusation by Andrea Constand, a former basketball coach at Cosby's alma mater Temple University, is the only one to result in a criminal prosecution.
 Constand said Cosby gave her pills and then sexually assaulted her in 2004 at his house in Pennsylvania.

 At the time, the Montgomery County district attorney’s office concluded there was insufficient evidence to charge Cosby.
-But the unsealing in 2015 of sworn testimony Cosby gave during Constand’s civil case, in which he described giving women Quaaludes before having what he said were consensual sexual encounters, prompted county District Attorney Kevin Steele to bring charges.
+But the unsealing in 2015 of sworn testimony Cosby gave during Constand’s civil case, in which he described giving women Quaaludes before sexual encounters, prompted county District Attorney Kevin Steele to bring charges.

-Angela Agrusa, an attorney for the comedian, said in court on Wednesday that the decade that passed had deprived Cosby of his constitutionally guaranteed due process rights.
+Angela Agrusa, an attorney for the comedian, said in court on Wednesday that the decade that passed had deprived Cosby of his due process rights and accused Steele of using Cosby as a "pawn" to advance his career.

+But Deputy District Attorney Robert Falin said Steele had done what "any reasonable prosecutor" would do in light of new evidence: look again at the case and decide whether to bring charges.

-Cosby, she said, is legally blind and unable to assist properly in his defense by examining evidence against him.
+Agrusa also argued that Cosby has become legally blind and cannot assist properly in his defense by examining documents.

-Judge Steven O’Neill in Norristown, Pennsylvania, however, expressed skepticism about that argument, asking for specific case law to support the idea that losing one’s eyesight would be enough to justify dismissing the charges.
+Judge Steven O’Neill in Norristown, Pennsylvania, however, expressed skepticism that losing one's eyesight would be enough to justify dismissing the charges.

 Cosby walked through the courthouse on Wednesday holding the arm of an aide, who helped him navigate the hallways.